mehulagg/gitlab/doc/user/application_security/dast/index.md

 #### Crawling web applications dependent on JavaScript

-GitLab has released Browserker, an add-on to DAST that uses a browser to crawl web applications for content.
-Browserker replaces the standard DAST Spider and Ajax Crawler.
+GitLab has released a new browser-based crawler, an add-on to DAST that uses a browser to crawl web applications for content.
+This crawler replaces the standard DAST Spider and Ajax Crawler.

-Browserker crawls websites by browsing web pages as a user would.
+The browser-based crawler crawls websites by browsing web pages as a user would.
 This approach works well with web applications that make heavy use of JavaScript, such as Single Page Applications.

-For more details, including setup instructions, see [Browserker](browserker.md).
+For more details, including setup instructions, see [DAST browser-based crawler](browser_based.md).

 ## Deployment options